afarinnava/Texas-Hold-em-Poker/README.md

 Texas hold 'em (also known as Texas holdem, hold 'em, and holdem) is one of the most popular variants of the card game of poker.
 Two cards, known as hole cards, are dealt face down to each player, and then five community cards are dealt face up in three stages.
 The stages consist of a series of three cards ("the flop"), later an additional single card ("the turn" or "fourth street"), and a final card ("the river" or "fifth street").
 Each player seeks the best five card poker hand from any combination of the seven cards; the five community cards and their two hole cards.
 Players have betting options to check, call, raise, or fold.
 Rounds of betting take place before the flop is dealt and after each subsequent deal.
 The player who has the best hand and has not folded by the end of all betting rounds wins all of the money bet for the hand, known as the pot.
 In certain situations, a "split-pot" or "tie" can occur when two players have hands of equivalent value.
 This is also called a "chop-pot".

-## Rules
+## *Rules*

-### Betting structures
+## Betting structures

-A standard hold 'em game showing the position of the blinds relative to the dealer button Hold 'em is normally played using small and big blind bets—forced bets by two players.
+Hold 'em is normally played using small and big blind bets—forced bets by two players.
 Antes (forced contributions by all players) may be used in addition to blinds, particularly in later stages of tournament play.
 A dealer button is used to represent the player in the dealer position; the dealer button rotates clockwise after each hand, changing the position of the dealer and blinds.
 The small blind is posted by the player to the left of the dealer and is usually equal to half of the big blind.
 The big blind, posted by the player to the left of the small blind, is equal to the minimum bet.
 In tournament poker, the blind/ante structure periodically increases as the tournament progresses.
 After one round of betting is done, the next betting round will start by the person in the small blind.

 A standard hold 'em game showing the position of the blinds relative to the dealer button:
 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c0/Texas_Hold%27em_Poker_Table_with_Blinds.svg/700px-Texas_Hold%27em_Poker_Table_with_Blinds.svg.png)